gocool94/OnepercentEveryDay/Python/Interview/interview_questions.md

 198. What is monkey patching in Python, and when might it be useful?
 199. Describe the purpose of the `struct` module in Python and its use in working with binary data.
 200. How can you create and work with custom data structures in Python using classes and magic methods?

-Certainly!
-Here's the next set of Python interview questions, questions 201-300:

 **Set 3: Questions 201-300**